 Gemstones are beautiful, valuable, and rare.
 But how do you choose which ones to wear?
-Here are some tips for choosing the right gemstone jewellery.
+Here are some tips for choosing the right handcrafted semi precious gemstone jewellery.

 An Increase in Demand for Natural Stones

-As people become more conscious of the environment, they are also becoming more interested in natural stone jewellery.
+As people become more conscious of the environment, they are also becoming more interested in natural handcrafted semi precious gemstone jewellery.
 This trend has been growing steadily over the past few years.
 It’s no surprise that demand for natural stones will continue to rise in the future.

 Crystal jewellery has been around for centuries, and there are many different types available today.
 Some are made of precious metals, while others are crafted from glass, plastic, or even wood.